Adding Logic to Handle Map/Reduce Restarts

 Example 3: Design of a Robust Map/Reduce Script Example

-The following script is designed to detect restarts at particular stages in processing, and to hold logic to run in the event of a restart.
+The following script is designed to detect restarts at specific stages in processing and includes logic to run if a restart happens.

 Consider this example as a basic template, where the comment // I might do something differently denotes implementation of a special function for each stage, to ensure that the script can repeat itself with the same result.
 Or, to run a recovery task, such as removing duplicate records.

 The script includes a check on the isRestarted property for each entry point function.
 If the value of isRestarted is true, the example script shows a placeholder for invoking a function.
-This is a meant as a placeholder where implementation of logic for protection against restarts and data errors could be inserted.
+This is meant as a placeholder where you can add logic to protect against restarts and data errors.

 For more information about an interrupted map/reduce stage, see Execution of Restarted Map/Reduce Stages.